Cyoda-platform/java-client-template/src/main/resources/functional_requirements/user_requirement_additional_info.md

-Thanks for providing the details!
-Let's refine your requirements into specific entities and workflows for your service related to Hacker News items.
+Thanks for sharing your requirement!
+Since you want to focus on a single entity, we can define the **HN Item** entity in detail, along with its functionalities.
+Here's how we can break it down:

-### Entities
+### Entity: HN Item
-Based on your needs, here are some key entities we can define:

-1. **HN Item**: Represents a single Hacker News item with attributes like ID, title, URL, author, score, and comments.
-2. **HN Item Collection**: A collection of multiple HN items that can handle bulk uploads and group operations.
-3. **Search Query**: Represents the criteria used to search HN items, including parameters for filtering and sorting results.
-4. **User**: (Optional) If there are user interactions, this entity can track user-specific actions or preferences.
+The **HN Item** entity will represent individual Hacker News items and could include the following attributes:

+- **ID**: Unique identifier for the item.
+- **Title**: The title of the news item.
+- **URL**: The link to the news article or discussion.
+- **Author**: The name of the person who posted the item.
+- **Score**: The score of the item based on upvotes.
+- **Comments**: An array of comments or references to child items (supporting the parent-child hierarchy).
+- **Created At**: Timestamp of when the item was created.

-### Workflows
+### Workflows Associated with HN Item
-Now, let's look at some workflows you might need:

-- **Pull Data Workflow**: This workflow will trigger the retrieval of data from the Firebase HN API, ensuring the latest items are available.
+1. **Pull Data Workflow**: This workflow will allow you to trigger the retrieval of data from the Firebase HN API, ensuring that the HN Item entity is updated with the latest information.

-- **Post HN Item Workflow**: This will handle the submission of HN items — whether it's a single item, an array, or a bulk upload from a JSON file.
+2. **Post HN Item Workflow**: This will manage the posting of HN items, which includes:
+   - Posting a single HN item.
+   - Posting an array of HN items.
+   - Handling bulk uploads from a JSON file.

-- **Search HN Items Workflow**: This will process search queries to find specific HN items, including handling parent-child relationships.
+3. **Search HN Items Workflow**: This will enable you to search for HN items based on various queries, including the ability to join on the parent hierarchy.

-Do these entities and workflows align with your vision?
-Would you like to add more entities or workflows, or modify any of the existing ones?
+Does this single entity and its associated workflows align with your requirements?
+Would you like to explore any specific functionalities or add more details?